Vaibhav-Sachdeva/Vaibhav-Sachdeva/README.md

 ### More about me:

 - 💻 Currently working as a Software Engineer at Dell Technologies.
-- 🚀 Deeply passionalte about Data Science, and Artificial Intelligence - Machine Leanring, and Deep Learning.
+- 🚀 Deeply passionate about Data Science, and Artificial Intelligence - Machine Leanring, and Deep Learning.
 - 🌱 Currently learning React.JS, and Reinforcement Learning.
 - 📝 Checkout my [Resume]().